curriculum-vitae

 US Likey

-Us Likey is a social network where people share the products, places, brands, foods and everything else that they like.
+Us Likey is a social network where users can share their favorite products, places, brands, foods, and more.

 WIN Atlas

-Developed app client-side and integrated with server-side implemented by in-house developers.
+I developed the client-side of the app and integrated it with the server-side, which was implemented by in-house developers.

 Knod

-Knod is a media discovery social network where you rate Movies, Books, Songs, Games, etc., and get back recommendations based on your ratings and social circle.
+Knod is a media discovery social network where users can rate movies, books, songs, games, and more, receiving personalized recommendations based on their ratings and social connections.

-I was involved in the bootstrap of the project and creating some core features for the iOS app.
-Later on I was moved to a more urgent project, and later came back to help out with other features and bug fixes.
+I contributed to the initial development of the project, creating core features for the iOS app.
+After being reassigned to a more urgent project, I later returned to assist with additional feature development and bug fixes.

 ValetTab